seaflow-uw/seaflow-website/content/authors/admin/_index.md

 - "Principal Investigators"
 # - Visitors
 ---
 I am a biological oceanographer working as a senior research scientist at the School of Oceanography at the Univeristy of Washington.
-I study how unicellular plankton respond to environmental perturbations.
-My research approach consists a combination of population models and observations from the shipboard flow cytometer [SeaFlow](https://seaflow.netlify.com/) to estimate growth and mortality rates, two key traits that govern how these organisms interact with their environment.
+I study how unicellular plankton respond to environmental perturbations and ultimately how they are adapting to warming oceans.
+My research approach combines mechanistic models with observations from the shipboard flow cytometer [SeaFlow](https://seaflow.netlify.com/) to infer growth and mortality rates, two key traits that govern how these organisms interact with their environment.